vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 ##ListActivity

-In both of our examples, we have extended the Activity class and bound the list view.
+In both of our examples, we have extended the Activity class and bound the listview.
 Though this is a simple way to do most of your work in android, android also comes with specialized Activities which can help you reduce the overall length of the code you write.
 These activities give you shortcut methods to make your development easier and faster.

 ListActivity is one such example of specialized activity which android offers.
 ListActivity is a subclass of Activity which makes creating, binding and using ListView simple.
 Before going deep into ListActivity, here are some of the advantages of using ListActivity.

-* List Activity Binds with a list view by default, no need to explicitly get the ListView object
+* List Activity Binds with a listview by default, no need to explicitly get the ListView object
-* ListActvity holds a List View object which can be bound by calling setAdapter anywhere in the code.
+* ListActvity holds a ListView object which can be bound by calling setAdapter anywhere in the code.
-* Since it holds the reference of the list view, you can directly add the click listener.
+* Since it holds the reference of the listview, you can directly add the click listener.

 Let's See how we can use ListActivity in our CustomAdapter Example.
 To do this, we will create a new Activity which will extend  ListActivity.

 **XML**

-The first thing that will be changed while we use the ListActivity is the list view id in layout.
-ListActivity always expects the layout which you bind it with to have a list view with id *@android:id/list*.
+The first thing that will be changed while we use the ListActivity is the listview id in layout.
+ListActivity always expects the layout which you bind it with to have a listview with id *@android:id/list*.

 Why is this required ?
 If you recall, earlier we stated that ListActivity automatically holds the reference of a ListView.
 This is achieved via a common naming convention of the ListView whose object is instantiated in list activity automatically.